discourse/.github/README.md

 ## Making Changes

-To make changes to the reusable workflows, first you need to make the change in a PR and merge it.
-Then you need to update the release tags.
+To make changes to the reusable workflows, make the change in a PR and merge it.
+The version tag will be automatically updated based on the contents of the VERSION file.
+If the integer in VERSION is unchanged, the tag will be moved to the latest commit and the change will apply instantly to all themes/plugins.

-If the change is 'breaking' (e.g. introduces a new linting step), push a new major tag, bump the tags referenced in `(plugin|theme)-workflow-templates`, and bump the versions on any action references starting with `uses: discourse/.github/`
+If your change is 'breaking' (e.g. introduces a new linting step), bump the integer in VERSION and bump the referenced versions on any action references starting with `uses: discourse/.github/`

-If the change is not breaking, move the existing major version tag to the tip of `main`.
-This change will instantly apply to all themes/plugins.

 ## Rolling out changes to templates